chrisdone-artificial/website/posts/applicative-wired-monad.md

 data Value a
 ```

-The Action is some instance of Monad, and could be a free monad.
+The `Action` is some instance of `Monad`, and could be a free monad.
-The Value is some instance of Applicative, and can be a free applicative.
+The `Value` is some instance of `Applicative`, and can be a free applicative.

-The trick is that all functions exposed by the API only return the type Action (Value a),
+The trick is that all functions exposed by the API only return the type `Action (Value a)`,
-and sometimes accept Value a as arguments.
+and sometimes accept `Value a` as arguments.
 This means you wire up a graph,
-with Action containing nodes and Value serving the edges.
+with `Action` containing nodes and `Value` serving the edges.
-You combine multiple output values into a single argument value via its Applicative instance.
+You combine multiple output values into a single argument value via its `Applicative` instance.
-Then it’s easy to either run it as a regular action (by interpreting Value as Identity),
+Then it’s easy to either run it as a regular action (by interpreting `Value` as `Identity`),
 or graph it out or batch it as needed.
 Works for SQL DBs (e.g. Rel8), build systems or FRP (e.g. Reflex).

-This does mean you can’t simply run mapM against a Value [a],
+This does mean you can’t simply run `mapM` against a `Value [a]`,
 and this often requires a special operator for the action in the domain in question.

 I’m not sure that there’s already name for it, but it’s definitely a pattern.
 You see it in quite a few places.
-So I'm pointing it out.
+Hence pointing it out.

-I'll add a code example at a later date.
+I'll add a full code example at a later date.